haakonwibe/haakonwibe/README.md

-# Hi there! 👋 I'm Haakon
+# Hi there!

 ## About Me 💻
-I'm an IT Consultant specializing in **Digital Workplace solutions** and **Microsoft 365** implementations.
+I'm Haakon, an IT Consultant specializing in **Digital Workplace solutions** and **Microsoft 365** implementations.
 Based in Norway 🇳🇴, I help organizations modernize their IT infrastructure through efficient endpoint management and PowerShell automation.

 ## What I Do 🎯
 - **Digital Workplace Architecture**: Modern workplace solutions & endpoint management